top of page

 Please review the Participant Release Form before setting up your lesson.
 You can download and fill out the form prior to your lesson.
+All participants, including volunteers MUST sign this release in its entirety to enter our facility.

 New Mexico Equine Liability Act/ Release of Liability